 Projects are federally-funded programs designed to help students in the 9th through 12th grades prepare for higher education.
 Participants receive instruction in literature, composition, mathematics, and science during a six-week summer program at Seminole State College.
 The four projects also provide tutoring, study skills workshops, and cultural and educational field trips during academic year and summer programs.
-The programs service 235 students from 18 high schools in the Seminole State College service
+The programs service 235 students from 18 high schools in the Seminole State College service area.

-Gaining Early Awareness and Readiness (GEAR-
+Gaining Early Awareness and Readiness (GEAR-UP)

-UP) for Undergraduate Programs (GEAR UP) is a federally-funded program designed to better prepare middle school and high school students for college, through academic preparation programs, scholarship and financial aid information, and college access information for students and parents and professional development activities for educators.
+Gaining Early Awareness and Readiness (GEAR-UP) for Undergraduate Programs (GEAR UP) is a federally-funded program designed to better prepare middle school and high school students for college, through academic preparation programs, scholarship and financial aid information, and college access information for students and parents and professional development activities for educators.